Vendiel/daresay-a11y/posts/no-change-on-focus.md

 ---
 id: no-change-on-focus
-title: When a control receives focus no unexpected change in context shall occur
+title: No expected change in context shall happen when a control receives focus
 tags:
   - Forms
   - Controls